 MS is characterized by inflammations that lead to the breakdown of myelin, the insulating sheath of nerve cells in the brain.
-Known is that microglia – the local immune cells and waste processors in the brain – take up myelin in MS, but the exact role of the immune cells is undetermined.
-In order to increase understanding of this process, the research group of Inge Huitinga has researched microglia in brain areas without inflammations.
-The research was conducted in post mortem brain material from donors with MS whom donated their brains to the Netherlands Brain Bank.
+What is known is that microglia – the local immune cells and waste processors in the brain – take up myelin in MS, but the exact role of the immune cells is not yet clear.
+In order to gain a better understanding of this process, the research group of Inge Huitinga has researched microglia in brain areas without inflammations.
+The research was conducted in post mortem brain material from donors with MS who had donated their brains to the Netherlands Brain Bank.

-The researchers found that microglia in normal-looking brain matter showed the first signs of MS, while the immunological response (e.g. inflammation) not yet took place.
-In addition, there were clear differences between microglia in white and grey matter, which suggests that microglia from these separate brain areas can play different roles in the emergence of MS inflammations.
+The researchers found that microglia in normal-looking brain matter already showed the first signs of MS, when the immunological response (e.g. inflammation) had not yet taken place.
+In addition, there were clear differences between the microglia in white and grey matter, which suggests that microglia from these separate brain areas can play different roles in the emergence of MS inflammations.

-These findings show that microglia are an important target for treatment of MS.
+These findings show that microglia are an important target when it comes to finding a treatment for MS.